 There are other great websites and apps for selling and buying used items.
 You can find practically anything.

 For instance, my friend was able to score a couple of adorable reupholstered accent chairs on OfferUp.
 Sometimes you can negotiate with the seller for them to deliver to you for a small fee or even for free if you can’t come to pick up your purchase.

 If you’re an Amazon kind of person, it has an option to buy used as well.
 Just click “See Used & New” under the price of the item you’re looking at, and you’ll see a list of sellers that offer the same item used.
 You’ll be able to see its condition and description of any wear and imperfections.

 Look for furniture deals

 If the idea of used furniture in your home just doesn’t sit right with you, that’s understandable.
 You can still get excellent pieces at a decent price.

 Check out furniture outlets that often carry great items at lower costs.
 Since that might still be pricey, make sure to also check big-box retailers like Target, Walmart and IKEA.
 They resell returns and pieces with slight imperfections, and this is one of the best ways to score a deal.

 On Amazon, you’ll find returns in the “New & Used” section when available.
 They might take longer to be delivered, but the savings are worth the wait.

 Finally, keep an eye out for sales.
 Amazon Prime Day is responsible for half the furniture I currently own.
 But even outside of big sale events, there’s always a chance to find a bargain if you’re looking hard enough.

-Congratulations on your very first apartment, a very important milestone on your path to actual adulting!
-Filling out an absolutely empty space with furniture, décor and all the necessities can be a doozy, but there are multiple ways to do it the smart way and on a budget.
+Congratulations on getting your very first apartment, a very important milestone on your path to actual adulting!
+Filling out an empty space with furniture, décor and all the necessities can be a doozy, but there are multiple ways to do it the smart way and on a budget.
 I’m so excited for you.
 Enjoy and shop carefully!